raspberry-pi-nano

 Ctrl + X #Close Nano

-Which closes Nano and returns to the command line.
-However, if there are unsaved changes in the file before closing it, it will ask us if we want to save changes, with options similar to ‘Ctrl+O’.
+This closes Nano and returns to the command console.
+However, if there are unsaved changes in the file, before closing it will ask if we want to save changes, with options similar to ‘Ctrl+O’.

-We can move around the text editing window using the usual options, cursor keys, Page Up and Page Down keys, and Home and End keys.
+We can move through the text editing window with the usual options, cursor keys, Page Up and Page Down keys, and Home and End keys.

 But there are also many Nano-specific keyboard shortcuts for navigation.
-Although in most cases we will use the previous keys, we could not make a post without mentioning them at least.
+Although in most cases we will use the keys above, we couldn’t do a post without at least mentioning them.

 Of course, in Nano it is possible to cut, copy, and paste text, although the operation and keyboard shortcuts are somewhat different from what we are used to in other programs.

 First, we have to select text.
-To do this, we position ourselves at the first character we want to select and press:
+To do this, we position ourselves on the first character we want to select and press:

 Alt+A #Start selection

-Now, we move to the final position, and Nano will highlight the selected text.
+Now, we move to the end position, and Nano will highlight the selected text.
 The selected text does not include the character under the cursor.

 raspberry-pi-nano-seleccionar